KhorallyPierre/Roulette-Game/README.md

 # Roulette-Game

 Welcome to my Roulette Game!
+Bet some money and see what your results are!
+If you're a casino admin, log in and discover the casino's total wins and losses.
+Click [here](https://limitless-oasis-91117.herokuapp.com/) for the deployed version.

 ![Roulette Game](background2.jpg)